-Liberal Arts Plus 2016-2017 Democracy Fellows
+Liberal Arts Plus 2017-2018 Democracy Fellows

 The Democracy Fellows program provides student leadership training to assist the work of the WDPD initiative and improve student engagement.
 The fellows are sophomore, junior, and senior students selected for a competitive fellowship that engages students in public problem solving through productive civic discourse.
 The Democracy Fellows function as consultants on designing and facilitating productive public conversations.
 Students present their research at Wabash College and have the opportunity to apply to present their research at regional and national conferences.
 In addition to collaborating with the faculty in WDPD during the academic year, Democracy Fellows have opportunities in summer months to collaborate with faculty on research projects, or intern with community and business organizations.

-2016-2017 Senior Democracy Fellows
+2017-2018 Senior Democracy Fellows

-Michael Lumpkin ’18 is a Political Science Major and an Economics and Spanish Double Minor.
+Michael Lumpkin ’18 is a political science major with minors in economics and Spanish.
 Michael hails from Muncie, Indiana.
-This will be Michael’s second year in the Initiative, and he is most excited to continue building upon projects and relationships both within the Crawfordsville Community and around the United States.
-Michael especially enjoys having the opportunity to spread the name of Wabash College in association with free speech and democracy, two vital components of a healthy society that are and will continue to be under attack.
-On campus, Michael is the President of Wabash College Dance Marathon, the Sphinx Club, and a member of the Sons of Wabash.
-Michael will be spending the Spring of 2017 in Valencia, Spain, where he hopes to further develop his Spanish language skills and use them to promote the importance of deliberation, free speech, and finding your voice.
+This will be Michael’s third year in the initiative, and he is most excited to continue building upon projects and relationships both within the Crawfordsville Community and around the United States.
+Michael especially enjoys having the opportunity to spread the name of Wabash College in association with free speech and democracy, two vital components of a healthy society that are always a necessity to the continuance of a free society.
+On campus, Michael is involved in Wabash College Dance Marathon, the Sphinx Club, and Sons of Wabash.
+Following graduation, Michael plans to pursue a Fulbright Fellowship and then attend law school.

-2016-2017 Senior Democracy Fellows
+2017-2018 Democracy Fellows

-Tanner Skeel ’19 is in his first year with the initiative.
-He intends on majoring in Rhetoric with a minor in Business.
-Tanner feels that the initiative can help him immensely in regards to his professional and social development, and that working as a team to help communities is one of the greatest benefits of working with the initiative.
-Last summer, Tanner worked on a team of professional roof inspectors to assess damage for insurance companies.
-He gained valuable experience working as a team and believes that can help him while working for WDPD.
-Tanner serves as the kitchen manager and assistant house manager for Lambda Chi Alpha.
-Alongside that, he plays quarterback for the Little Giants football team.
+Tanner Skeel ’19 is in his second year with the initiative.
+He is a rhetoric major with a minor in business.
+Tanner feels that the initiative can help him immensely in regard to his professional and social development.
+He believes that working as a team to help communities is one of the greatest benefits of being a Democracy Fellow.
+Last summer, Tanner worked with a group of professional inspectors to assess storm damage for insurance companies.
+He gained valuable experience working as a team and believes that can help him while working with WDPD.
+In the Spring semester of 2018, Tanner will be interning with the U.S. Marshals Service, Southern District of Indiana, in Indianapolis.
+Tanner serves as the house manager for Lambda Chi Alpha.
+Alongside that, he plays quarterback for the Wabash College Little Giants football team.

 Democracy Fellows Alumni

-Tyler Andrews ’15 – Political Science and Art major
+Tyler Andrews ’15 – political science and art major

-Max Nguyen ’15 – Political Science and Spanish major
+Max Nguyen ’15 – political science and Spanish major

-Cole Crouch ’17 – Rhetoric major
+Cole Crouch ’17 – rhetoric major

-Greg Sklar ’17 – Rhetoric major
+Greg Sklar ’17 – rhetoric major

-Kyle Stucker ’17 – Rhetoric major
+Kyle Stucker ’17 – rhetoric major

-Alex Wimber ’17 – Rhetoric major
+Alex Wimber ’17 – rhetoric major